When people heard that I was planning to travel to Beirut, their reaction was the same – they said “You’re going – where??”

 Soon after this shooting occurred, I got an email from Michael Totten saying “Things are dicey here, and could get worse.”
 Since my complete lack of knowledge about Beirut or the Middle East would make me a real liability in an emergency, I responded by offering to call off my trip.
 But he wrote back, saying the situation wasn’t as bad as it originally seemed.

 Sniper’s Tower, downtown Beirut

 Still, news reports kept the Beirut/warzone image alive.
 There were the rumors that Hezbollah was going to storm the Beirut airport.
 I tried to pack for war zone conditions, choosing camping clothes – things that didn’t show dirt, that you could wash in a ditch.
 As a result, I was seriously frumpy in fashionable Beirut.

 My first day there, as we walked down towards the rally, past scores of soldiers lining the streets, pockmarked buildings (were those bullet holes?) and a kitchen knife that lay, incongruously clean, across the sidewalk in front of a restaurant, Michael did a quick overview of the situation in Beirut, delivered with a kinetic enthusiasm for the city and the people who lived there.

-His alternative Beirut rules: Beirut is entreprenurial, urbane and democratic.
-They’re not leaning towards fascism – if anything, (epecially traffic-wise) the city leans towards anarchy.
+His alternative Beirut rules: Beirut is entrepreneurial, urbane and democratic.
+They’re not leaning towards fascism – if anything, (especially traffic-wise) the city leans towards anarchy.
 Sunnis, Christians and Shia all hang out at the same bars.
 Nobody, including Hezbollah, wants to impose sharia laws on this place.
 No one would stand for that.
 And no one wants civil war.

 So, I spent most of my time doing what I usually do in a new city, walking everywhere, taking pictures.